vikingeducation/assignment_test_driven_diary/README.md

 You can use the following arguments:

-- entries - (for list of diary entries)
+- `entries` - Returns all entries
-- entry < message > < optional dateString > - (to add a new entry)
+- `entry <message> <optional dateString>` - Adds a new entry
-- tags - (for list of all tags in the current entries)
+- `tags` - Returns all tags that were entered in entries
-- entriesWithTag < tagName > - (for list of all entries with given tag)
+- `entriesWithTag <tagName>` - Returns a list of all entries with the given tag
-- date < someDateString > - (for list of all entries on given date)
+- `date <someDateString>` - Returns a list of all entries from a given date
-- today - (for list of all entries from today)
+- `today` - Returns a list of all entries from today
-- search < searchTerm > - (for list of all entries that include the search term)
+- `search <searchTerm>` - Returns a list of all entries that include the search term